LAB Institute of Design and Fine Arts

 Education

-LAB Muotoiluinstituutti (LAB Institute of Design and Fine Arts), based in Lahti, is one of Finland’s most prestigious creative higher-education institutions.
-It operates as part of LAB University of Applied Sciences — a multidisciplinary university focused on applied learning, innovation and real-world impact.
+LAB Muotoiluinstituutti (LAB Institute of Design and Fine Arts) in Lahti is one of Finland’s leading creative higher-education institutions and part of LAB University of Applied Sciences.

-The goal was to strengthen its position in an increasingly competitive higher-education landscape, clarify its role within the larger LAB organisation, and reignite its appeal among future designers, artists and creative professionals — both in Finland and internationally.
+The Institute sought a new visual identity to strengthen its position in a competitive educational landscape, clarify its role within the wider LAB organisation, and attract future designers, artists, and creative professionals both in Finland and internationally.

-Instead of presenting the Institute as a place to study design, we positioned it as a launchpad for a new kind of creative professional — individuals who actively reshape their field, their surroundings and themselves.
+Our strategy was to shift the conversation from education to transformation.
+Rather than presenting the Institute as a place to study design, we positioned it as a launchpad for creative professionals who reshape their field, their surroundings, and themselves.

 A living identity for a living discipline.